sveetch/py-website-capture/README.rst

     A list of tasks to perform for this page.
 Available tasks are:

     * ``screenshot``: will create an image file of page screenshot;
+    * ``processing`` will perform some tasks on page from additional modules;
     * ``report`` will create a JSON file to report captured logs from page;

-    Although it's an optional argument, this is not really useful to define a page job without it since it won't do nothing except to initialize driver. screenshot_method
+    Although it's an optional argument, this is not really useful to define a page job without it since it won't do nothing except to initialize driver.

+    Also the order does matter, ``report`` should always been the last item to be available to get every logs from possible previous tasks. ``screenshot`` should be the first one if you don't use ``processing`` or if your processors don't alterate the page. screenshot_method
     Optional method to perform screenshot.
 It can be either ``body`` or ``window``, default when not defined is ``body``.